- Go to the Prize Papers Portal

-The aim of the Prize Papers Database project is the complete digitization of the Prize Papers including the Preservation of the collection’s material dimension, the initial and in-depth cataloguing, the creation of research-oriented metadata and finally the presentation of the digital copies and the metadata in an open access research database.
-The project also pursues various research projects and cooperates with numerous international researchers and research institutions working on the Prize Papers and in project-related areas.
+The aim of the German-British Prize Papers Project is the complete digitization and sorting of the Prize Papers including the preservation of the collection’s material, the initial and in-depth cataloguing, the creation of research-oriented metadata and finally the presentation of the digital copies and the metadata in an open access research database.
+The portal development reflects our continuous engagement with developments in the field of Digital Humanities.
+We also pursue various research projects, and we cooperate with numerous international researchers and research institutions working on the Prize Papers and in project-related areas.

 The Prize Papers Project is part of the Göttingen Academy of Sciences and Humanities in Lower Saxony, Germany.
 It is based at the Carl von Ossietzky University of Oldenburg, Germany, and The National Archives, UK.
 The project co-operates closely with the German Historical Institute London (GHIL), as well as the VZG (the headquarters of the Common Library Network) in Göttingen, who provide their IT expertise.

 As of 2018, the project has been part of the Academies Programme of the Union of the German Academies of Sciences and Humanities.
 Thus, it is funded by the German state and the federal state of Lower Saxony, with a prospective funding period from 2018 to 2037.